"I found you when I searched for 'Gjelina'..."

 I’m a mentally stable (for the most part), mature (in age) woman.
 It’s not like I thought the first guy I met from the first time I ever tried online dating would actually end up being TheOne.
 I didn’t think the second, third or even the tenth guy would be either, but I thought that at the very least one of them would be the Two.
 Hell, I’d have taken the Three just for some good conversation.

 The problem wasn’t so much that the guys I had met thus far weren’t decent matches.
 It was that there were no matches in the first place to label as good, bad or otherwise.
 I had met up with a total of two guys.
 Two!
-When I thought I thought the whole point of online dating was that there are PlentyOfFish in the sea and that all you had to do was say, “OkCupid, HowAboutWe find me a Match with whom I have some Chemistry?” and suddenly you’d be drowning in emails from guys.
+When I thought I thought the whole point of online dating was that you’d be drowning in messages from guys.

 "I found you when I searched for 'Gjelina'... :) Do you cook for a living?"